svitlanamidianko/software-engineering-learning/session8_1/README.md

 engine = create_engine('sqlite:///try_database.db')
 ```

-Then this creates a local .db file named 'try_database.db' (if it doesn't exist already on your path).
+Then this creates a local .db file named `try_database.db` (if it doesn't exist already on your path).
 We will learn how to use SQLAlchemy to open up the .db file and see if there are any new entries.
-This database.db file will persist locally.
+This `database.db` file will persist locally.

 #### Connect to engine

-Now, connect to the engine interface that you created using the default connect() function.
+Now, connect to the engine interface that you created using the default `connect()` function.

 ```python
 engine.connect()